ColetteThomson/famous-quotes-quiz/README.md

 ## Purpose
 This website was created to provide light-hearted entertainment for users through the medium of online quizzes.
 On the homepage (index.html) the user has the option of entering a username if they so wish.
 The user can also choose not to answer every question, as their intent may just be to learn where a particular quote originated from, rather than to test their knowledge.
-Quiz content comprises quotes from the movies made famous by the movie and/or the actor.
+Quiz content comprises quotes from the movies made famous by the movie or the actor.
-The website is currently comprised of two quizzes:
+The website currently has two quizzes:
-* Famous Movie Quotes - this quiz has an easier difficulty level, as it comprises well known quotes from popular movies.
+* Famous Movie Quotes - this quiz has an easier difficulty level, as it contains well known quotes from popular movies.
 * Famous Actor Quotes - this quiz has a higher difficulty level, as quotes are attributed to the actor that said them, rather than to the movie itself.
-This quiz also has a year displayed in brackets after the quote - eg: (1951) - as there may have been later releases of the particular movie from which they are taken.
+This quiz also has a year displayed in brackets after the quote - eg: (1951) - as there may have been later or earlier releases of the particular movie from which they are taken.

 The website pages are as follows:
 * Home page (index.html)